Stationary solutions in the small-$c$ expansion of GR

 \subsection{NNLO solutions}

 NNLO solutions can be obtained by using \eqref{subNNLO} in the presence of the Killing vectors $\partial_t$ and $\partial_\phi$.
-Since the NLO solutions contain the nontrivial vector $A_i$, at NNLO we must also turn on $M$, $\beta_{ij}$ and also $Z_i$.
-The basic idea behind the NNLO solutions is that at every order we can use the results of the previous order.
-For instance in the strong regime, we can use either \eqref{strong_grav_sol} or \eqref{cmetric_sol} and dress them with vector field $A_\phi$\,.
-The next step is then to use these dressed solutions and turn on remaining NLO fields (for instance $M$ and $\beta_{ij}$) and also if necessary some NNLO fields too.
+Since the NLO solutions contain the nontrivial vector $A_i$, at NNLO we must also turn on $M$, $\beta_{ij}$, and $Z_i$.
+The basic idea behind the NNLO solutions is that at each order we can use the results of the previous order.
+For instance, in the strong-gravity regime, we can use either \eqref{strong_grav_sol} or \eqref{cmetric_sol} and dress it with the vector field $A_\phi$.
+The next step is to use these dressed solutions and turn on the remaining NLO fields (for instance, $M$ and $\beta_{ij}$) and, if necessary, some NNLO fields.